Causal evidence of racial and institutional biases in accessing paywalled articles and scientific data: Results

 \subsection{Study~2: Observational evidence for inequities in paper access}

-Study~1 revealed that (1) many researchers from Global South countries lack resources to access published academic papers, and (2) while some of them resort to informal workarounds, these channels are not reliable.
+Study 1 revealed that researchers in the Global South report substantially lower institutional access to published academic papers and encounter paywalls more frequently than their Global North counterparts, a pattern consistent with large-scale evidence that access barriers disproportionately affect scholars in lower-income countries~\cite{evans2009open, cuntz2025access}.
+Both our survey respondents and interview subjects noted that while informal workarounds can sometimes help, these channels are often unreliable.
 Hence, informed by the lived experience of researchers from the Global South countries, we hypothesize that the constraints experienced by individuals when accessing paywalled papers add up to shape broader patterns of knowledge production on the global scale.
 To begin to assess whether this is the case, we turn to citation behavior and measure citation disparities as a proxy for access disparities.
 Specifically, we analyze whether authors from the Global South are less likely to cite paywalled papers than their counterparts in the Global North, potentially reflecting unequal access.
 The descriptive analysis leads to a linear regression model that considers paper- and author-level characteristics.
 We also employ a neural embedding model to explore the potential consequences of this unequal access.
 This analysis builds on prior research documenting geographic imbalances in the flow and uptake of scientific knowledge~\cite{gomez2022leading}, and complements our subsequent experimental analysis by establishing the broader observational context.